stratus-ss/k8s-labs/k8s_installation/k8s_ubuntu_install/readme.md

 ```

 ### Setup Tooling
-For the purposes of brevity, I am going to assume you know how to create a VM in your hypervisor and you know how to install RHEL 8.
+For the purposes of brevity, I am going to assume you know how to create a VM in your hypervisor and you know how to install Ubuntu 22.04.
 After the VM has been installed and registered start by getting the CRIO repo:

 ```
 OS=xUbuntu_20.04